eProsima/Discovery-Server/README.md

          Participant client4 1.f.1.30.ac.12.0.0.5.0.0.0|0.0.1.c1
 ```

 We'll only get this with the *Debug* binary.
-On *Release* mode we can resort to provide a filename to the **snapshots**
+On *Release* mode, we can resort to provide a filename to the **snapshots**
  tag.
-Then an xml file will be generated with the same info (note that generating an xml automatically disables
+Then an XML file will be generated with the same info (note that generating an XML automatically disables
  validation thus it cannot be used in singleton tests).

 ```xml